Write Google Ads Headlines that Convert

 Title Consistency

-When writing headlines for Google ads, be sure to have concistency with your titles.
+When writing headlines for Google ads, be consistent with your titles.
 I prefer title case as it looks professional.
-This means that all of the words in the headline should be capitalized except for prepositions (e.g., “in,” “on,” “at,” etc.) and articles (e.g., “a,” “an,” “the”).
+This means that all of the words in the headline should be capitalized.
+For help with this, check out this word capitalization tool.

 Stop Wasting Money Marketing Your Business Online